The history of

 Adding pictures to contacts saved as favorites

-Add the date and time in the call menu, and adding quick access to contacts from the same menu
+Add the date and time in the call menu, and adding quick access to contacts

 Animations during a screen change